jsohlendorff/continuous_time_LTMLE/note.typ

 #assumption("Bounded number of events")[
 In the time interval $[0, tauend]$ there are at most $K - 1 < oo$ many changes of treatment and
         covariates in total for a single individual.
-        Without loss of register data applications, we assume that the maximum number of treatment and covariate changes of an individual is bounded by $K = 10,000$.
-Practically, we shall adapt $K$ to our data and our target parameter.
         We let $K-1$ be given by the maximum number of non-terminal events for any individual in the data.
 ] <assumptionbounded>

 #assumption("No simultaneous jumps")[